bjglover/Harmonikit-examples/README.md

 ### Introduction

 Harmonikit is an additive synthesiser created by Rich Hickey, and the subject of his talk at Clojure/conj 2013.

 https://www.youtube.com/watch?v=bhkdyCPYgLs

-It was designed to work with "Overtone", a Clojure-based platform for synthesis and music
+It was designed to work with "Overtone", a Clojure-based platform for synthesis and music.